j000/frog/README.md

 ------

 This simulations does exactly that.
 Jumps to random position until it reaches other river bank.
 Then calculate average numer of jumps.
+Data is printed every 1000th iteration.